victorsandru/PixelCheck/README.md

 ![image display placement](/docs/imageDisplayExample.png)
 <br/>
 Here the original pixel starts at the first row, and second column.
 Since this pixel is in a blob, the array of all pixels in the blob is displayed.
 Afterwards the image is displayed with the algorithms walking path.

+## References
+The skeleton code for this assignment was written by Prof. Jason Hinek of Carleton University.